vtexdocs/help-center-content/docs/tutorials/en/i-cant-view-the-product-in-the-search-results.md

 <blockquote><ui>8.
 Go to the store's website, search for the desired term, and ensure that the products displayed in the search results are the same as the ones available on the <b>Explained Search</b> page under Intelligent Search (<b>Storefront > Intelligent Search > Explained Search</b>).</ui>

+<blockquote><ui><div class ="alert alert-warning">
-<blockquote><ui>>⚠️ If the search term is associated with a brand that no longer exists on your site, you will need to remove the internal search route within the Rewriter app, as described in the solution below</a>.</blockquote>
+  If the search term is associated with a brand that no longer exists on your site, you will need to remove the internal search route within the Rewriter app, as described in the solution below</a>.
+</div></blockquote>

 ### Removing internal search route in Rewriter